rackerlabs/docs-cloud-backup/rst/dev-guide/cloud-backup-v2/api-operations/methods/post-request-to-verify-the-password-for-an-agent's-vault-v2-project-id-agents-agent-id-vault-password-verification-requests.rst

-**Example Request to verify the password for an agent's vault: JSON response**
+**Example Request to verify the password for an agent's vault: 202 response**

 .. code::